IDunion/OpenIDIDComm/README.md

 Within the Authorization Request the Wallet sends a DID that resolves into DID Document containing a DIDComm-Service-Endpoint.
 The Issuer then creates a DIDComm channel with the given DID.
 The Issuer also includes the Nonce of the Authorization Request to assign the new DIDComm channel to the OID4VC flow.

 If a DIDComm connection is required but could not be established, the Issuer sends back an Authorization Response containing the error `access_denied`.
-If no DIDComm connection is required or one was established, the Issuer answeres with the usual Authentication Response and continues with the normal OID4VC flow.
+If no DIDComm connection is required or one was established, the Issuer answeres with the usual Authorization Response and continues with the normal OID4VC flow.

 ### Down-Stream
 ![OID4VC Diagram](/Diagramme/oid4vc_didcomm_postconnection.png "OID4VC Downstream Extension")